In Exercises 7 and 8, find the margin of error for the values of ... | Channels for Pearson+

 1

-Step 1: Understand the formula for the margin of error (E).
-The margin of error is calculated using the formula: , where z is the critical value corresponding to the confidence level (c), s is the sample standard deviation, and n is the sample size.
+Step 1: Understand the formula for the margin of error (ME).
+The formula is ME = z * (s / sqrt(n)), where z is the critical value corresponding to the confidence level (c), s is the sample standard deviation, and n is the sample size.

-Step 2: Determine the critical value (z) for the given confidence level (c = 0.99).
-Use a z-table or statistical software to find the z-value that corresponds to a 99% confidence level.
-For a two-tailed test, this is the z-value where the area in the tails is 0.01 (0.005 in each tail).
+Step 2: Determine the critical value (z) for the given confidence level (c = 0.95).
+For a 95% confidence level, the z-value can be found using a z-table or statistical software.
+It corresponds to the area under the standard normal curve.

-Step 3: Plug in the given values for s and n into the formula.
-Here, s = 3 and n = 6.
-Substitute these values into the formula: .
+Step 3: Calculate the standard error (SE) of the sample mean using the formula SE = s / sqrt(n).
+Substitute the given values of s = 5 and n = 16 into the formula.

-Step 4: Simplify the denominator by calculating the square root of the sample size (n).
-Compute and substitute it into the formula.
+Step 4: Multiply the critical value (z) by the standard error (SE) to compute the margin of error (ME).
+This step combines the results from Step 2 and Step 3.

-Step 5: Multiply the critical value (z) by the fraction to calculate the margin of error (E).
-This will give you the final result.
+Step 5: Interpret the margin of error in the context of the problem.
+It represents the range within which the true population mean is expected to lie with 95% confidence.

 Verified video answer for a similar problem: